Matcha Guides & Education

 Because matcha is consumed as a whole leaf, its nutritional composition includes fiber, polyphenols, catechins, and antioxidants.
 These compounds influence how caffeine is absorbed and metabolized.

 This combination explains why matcha delivers a caffeine boost that feels smoother and more stable than coffee.
+However, it can still lead to similar side effects when consumed in larger amounts.

 Matcha vs Coffee: How Caffeine Compares